24 Elders in Revelation are representatives of the unfallen worlds

 Who are the 24 Elders?
 Are they redeemed people or something else?
 Are there other created beings in other galaxies?
 What role do they play in God's plan of salvation?

-24 Elders in Revelation in God’s heavenly throne
+The 24 Elders in God’s heavenly throne as recorded in Revelation 4-5

 Now going back to John’s vision of the throne room of God in Revelation 4 and 5, the phrase “sons of God” was not used, but rather the “four living creatures” and the “24 elders” were.
 We already identified who the four living creatures are and that they are the seraphims as explained by prophet Isaiah.